datenanfragen/website/content/en/verein/constitution.md

 **1.3** The financial year corresponds to the calendar year.

-**1.4** The association exclusively and directly pursures public benefit purposes as per the section “tax-privileged purposes” of the AO (German fiscal code).
+**1.4** The association exclusively and directly pursues public benefit purposes as per the section “tax-privileged purposes” of the AO (German fiscal code).

 ## 2. Purpose